cueglow/glowdtf/dev-docs/GDTF.md

 All ChannelFunctions in a DmxMode form an acyclic directed graph of Mode Master dependencies.
 The nodes are ChannelFunctions.
 The edges go from the dependency to the dependent ChannelFunction.
 The edges are weighted with the enabling DmxRange of the dependency.
-These ranges must be clipped by CueGlow to the DmxRange of the dependency.
+These ranges must be clipped by GlowDTF to the DmxRange of the dependency.

 A ChannelFunction is enabled when its dependency is enabled